ToposInstitute/lean-poly/README.md

 ## Initialization

 This is a record of how this project was created using `lake`.
+The steps were taken from these [notes](https://leanprover-community.github.io/install/project.html).
 Please do not repeat these steps in the repository.

 1. Create project with `mathlib`.
     ```